LaWebcapsule/orbits/pages/app.md

 In order to bootstapp an Application, you have to use the `bootstrapApp` decorator (see ).
 This method has to be called only once by process.
 This is where you implement a mongo database connection and other parameters (see ).

-To wait for the end of bootstrapping, you can consume the `ActionApp.waitForActiveApp` promise.
+To wait for the end of the bootstrapping process, you can consume the `ActionApp.waitForActiveApp` promise.
 Then, you are ready to save your first Action !

 ```typescript
 @bootstrapApp({